What Happens If You Breastfeed From One Side Only

 If your baby consistently nurses from only one side, there are a few potential outcomes to consider:

 • Milk Supply Imbalance.
 Breast milk production is driven by demand.
-If your baby feeds predominantly from one breast, that side will naturally produce more milk, while the less-nursed breast may produce less.
-Over time, this can lead to an imbalance in milk supply, where one breast becomes overly full and the other produces less milk.
+If your baby feeds predominantly from one breast, that side will naturally produce more milk, while the less-nursed one may produce less.
+An imbalance in milk supply can lead to discomfort and sore breasts.

 • Engorgement.
-The breast that isn’t being emptied regularly may become engorged—swollen, painful, and possibly at risk for developing mastitis (breast infection).
+This includes being swollen, painful, and at risk for developing mastitis or a breast abscess.
 Engorgement can be uncomfortable and may affect the quality of milk produced.

 • Uneven Breasts.
 It’s common for the breast that’s used more frequently to become larger over time.
 If one breast is being used significantly more, you may notice a size discrepancy.
 While this is temporary and often resolves when breastfeeding ends, it may cause some discomfort or cosmetic concern for some mothers.

 • Potential for Decreased Milk Supply in the Less-Used Breast.
-If the less-preferred breast isn’t being stimulated regularly, milk production can gradually decrease.
+If the less-preferred breast isn’t being stimulated regularly, milk production can gradually decrease, which could lead to breast pain.
 This is particularly concerning if you need to rely on both breasts to ensure your baby is receiving enough milk.

 A baby in a white onesie is sleeping peacefully while being held.